Engineering

-After setting up monitoring for dozens of clients across startups and enterprises, we have developed a framework that works.
+After a decade of production incidents and setting up monitoring for dozens of clients across startups and enterprises, I have developed a framework that actually works.
 Most guides tell you to use Prometheus and Grafana.
 That is not wrong.
 But it does not tell you what to actually monitor.

 Every environment is different.
-But these layers cover the fundamentals that apply to most Kubernetes setups.
+But these layers cover the fundamentals that apply to most Kubernetes setups and non-Kubernetes environments like VMs.

 The Layers